 The age distribution fractions (factors) for each MOVES vehicle type have been estimated for the New Jersey fleet using a combination of: NJ Motor Vehicle Registration Database, International Registration Plan Data for apportioned vehicle types (41,53,62), and VIN decode data.
 The age distribution factors for 2017 were primarily based on New Jersey vehicle registration data for 2017.
 For light duty vehicle types (21,31,32) age distributions were developed based on a representative county scheme.
-The 2020 age distribution was estimated using the same methodology used for the 2017 age distribution but with 2020 data.
-Further details regarding the establishment of the age distribution factors for the New Jersey fleet are provided electronically in Attachment 3.
+The 2023 age distribution was estimated by using EPA's MOVES3 age distribution projection tool on New Jersey's 2022 age distribution.
+The 2022 age distribution was estimated using the same methodology as the 2017 age distribution, but with 2022 data.
+2022 was used as the base year for the projection tool as it was the latest available dataset at the time that could reflect the fleet after the dip in new car sales due to the COVID-19 pandemic.
+Further details regarding the establishment of the age distribution factors for the New Jersey fleet are provided electronically in Attachment 2.